CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

     -n, --node          download node sensor instead of container sensor --runtime           use a different container runtime [docker, podman, skopeo].
 Default is docker.
     --dump-credentials  print registry credentials to stdout to copy/paste into container tools.
+    --list-tags         list all tags available for the selected sensor

 Help Options:
     -h, --help display this help message